 When God Accommodates Us

-We’ve all heard, but maybe not done anything with this statement: “God isn’t just your savior, he’s your Lord.”
+We’ve all heard, but maybe not done anything with this statement: “God isn’t just your savior, He’s your Lord.”
 Right?
 We’ve heard that.
-We know that he is a gracious savior who has given us much, but He also demands much from us.
+We know that he is a gracious Savior who has given us much, but He also demands much from us.
 Our relationship with Him isn’t such that we just leave the altar with no life change.
-We aren’t merely saved from our past but we are indeed saved to a glorious future.
+We aren’t only saved from our past but we are indeed saved to a glorious future.

-It takes many Christians years to realize all that God has done for us.
-The accommodations He has provided for us.
+It takes many Christians years to realize all that God has done for us and the accommodations He has provided for us.

 Realize What God Has Given Us

 How many of us haven’t taken seriously enough God’s Word?
 How many of us have had long dry spells in our life where our devotional life has been embarrassing?
 Every one of us, but there comes this time (or should) where we realize that we have been given God’s truth.

 We always pray that God should just tell us something useful.
 Whatever that looks like.
 The truth is that we are lazy.
 Every prayer you pray asking for ‘a Word‘ is actually an indictment against yourself.
 We have God’s Word but often leave it in the drawer; dust and all.